gndvrn/kafka-spark-postgres-grafana-streaming/README.md

 The producer generates real-time messages and sends them to Kafka.

 - **Run the producer:**
+- When you will run docker-compose up --build, The kafka-producer container will automatically start to generate data.
+You just need to consume it from console to check.
+- **Run the producer:**
 docker exec -it kafka-producer python3 kafka_producer.py

 ### Kafka & Zookeeper